mehwaffle10/Waffle_Balance/README.md

 - Need a 5 x 5 area to deploy

 ### Mounted Bow
-- Health increased from 2 to 20
+- Health increased from 2 to 10
 - Can fire every 15 ticks instead of every 25 ticks (every .75 seconds instead of 1.25 seconds)
 - Arrows no longer decay
 - Arrows no longer have random inaccuracy
 - Arrows no longer have 2x drag
 - Launch speed reduced from 25 to 21
+- Can be hit by enemy projectiles

 ## BUILDER SHOP